artemy/alfred-ns-schedule/README.md

 ### How to Use

+1. Open Alfred
+2. Type `ns` and the name of the origin station, confirm origin station choice by pressing "Enter"
+3. Type the name of the destination station, confirm destination station choice by pressing "Enter".

-Open Alfred and type `ns` and names of the origin station followed by the destination station you want to see schedule for.
-Workflow will display list of upcoming trains for the route you have specified.
-Pressing `Enter` on a displayed item will open it on NS website, so you can get more details.
+Workflow will display a list of upcoming trains for the route you have specified.
+Pressing `Enter` on a schedule item will open it on NS website in your default browser, where you can get more details.

 ![animation](.readme/images/animation.gif)